 You’re about to host a journalist to write about your awesome adventure tour and destination.
-FAM trips (familiarization) or press trips, as they’re known, can be an important part of your marketing mix.
-They’re top-of-funnel inspiration that can drive leads and potential bookings further down the line.
-Taking the time to do it right can save money, headache and pay dividends.
+FAM trips (for familiarization) or press trips, as they’re also known, are an integral part of your tourism PR and marketing program.
+The travel stories they produce are top-of-funnel inspiration that can drive leads and potential bookings further down the line.
+Taking the time to do it right will pay dividends.

 If you’re hosting a travel writer, you’re usually comping in exchange for coverage.
 Gone are the days when publications paid the trip expenses of writers.
 The biggest cost here is almost always airfare.
 Ideally, your DMO or tourism board will have a budget to cover this, but it can be time consuming and frustrating navigating bureaucracy to get funding.
 As well, you risk giving up control of the itinerary when others get involved.